theageofnerdofficial/aon-nav-proto/README.md

-# The Age of Nerds
+# The Age of Nerd

 This project was made using React, Redux, and Express.
 React-Router is used for routing.